adamtow/geocuts/docs/English.md

 GeoCuts sends a special GeoCuts dictionary to all shortcuts that it calls from a location trigger.
 The GeoCuts dictionary has the following fields defined:

 - **GeoCuts**: A boolean value true means the shortcut is being run from GeoCuts.
+- **Background**: A flag that tells the shortcut it may be running in the background.
 - **Name**: The name of the location trigger.
 - **Location**: The current location.
 - **Exit**: A boolean value of true means the shortcut is an exit trigger.